 Doctor of Nursing Practice

-The Doctor of Nursing Practice is designed for nurses seeking a terminal degree in nursing.
-The curriculum provides clinical preparation for becoming a family nurse practitioner and education in evidence-based practice, quality improvement and systems thinking, and leadership.
+Designed for nurses seeking a terminal degree in nursing, the Doctor of Nursing Practice (DNP) provides clinical preparation for becoming a family nurse practitioner and education in evidence-based practice, quality improvement and systems thinking, and leadership.

 Graduates may seek leadership roles as advanced practice nurses, managers of quality initiatives, executives in health care organizations, directors of clinical programs and faculty responsible for clinical program delivery and clinical teaching.